gy29lgd/Assignment_1/README.md

 The thrid file is model.py.
 This file creates the agents and their environment, and enables the agents to move within the environment.
 The code also creates a window with an animated figure depicting the agents' locations within the environment.
 The file will generate a run time and produce the agents' initial and final co-ordinates and store values.

+Download the three files to the same directory and run the model.py file to create the agent based model.